‘Hawaii Five-0’ fan favorite and UFC fighter Taylor Wily dies at 56

 Wily was additionally identified for his philanthropy and visiting youngsters at Shriner’s hospital.

-“He’s most likely probably the most memorable particular person to stroll within the door there from Hawaii 5-0 and probably the most liked simply due to how private he was with everybody,” mentioned Angela Eager, a pal of Wily.
+“He’s in all probability essentially the most memorable particular person to stroll within the door there from Hawaii 5-0 and essentially the most beloved simply due to how private he was with everybody,” mentioned Angela Eager, a pal of Wily.

 “He had a coronary heart of gold and by no means met a stranger.”